Meg Lee Chin: Music career

-was released the following year again on Invisible Records.

-Chin contributed tracks for Underground, Inc. releases such as the 2004 release of What's the Word, Volume One, featuring Jello Biafra, Mike Ladd, among others.
-Other works include a remix album Junkies and Snakes, also released on Invisible, along with remixed covers of Ministry, David Bowie and Dead Kennedys tracks.

-Signed to Invisible for five years, she left the label in 2002.

 Crunch

-In 1992, Crunch had the distinction of being the first British-based band to perform in Ukraine after the country's freedom from the former U.S.S.R.
-This was just after the Glasnost period of Mikhail Gorbachev and before Vladimir Putin took the reins of power as the president of Russia.
+In 1992, Crunch became the first British-based band to perform in Ukraine following the country's independence from the former U.S.S.R.
+This took place shortly after the period of Glasnost under Mikhail Gorbachev, and before Vladimir Putin became president of Russia.
 The band performed in Kyiv at the Palace "Ukraine" Concert Hall during the "Miss Rock Europe 92" festival.

 They also performed the infamous women's prison in Kharkiv, Ukraine.
 Crunch's spirited, anthemic hard rock songs seemed to resonate with the newfound freedom of the Ukrainian public who became fascinated with the women from the west.
 They traveled to and were interviewed in Moscow on Russian State TV and Pravda called them "The Rock Stars from the West".

 At a large press conference, the band was interrogated over questions of geo-politics.
 They all wanted to know the band's opinions on world affairs, but to this Chin replied "We are simply musicians and do not pretend to have the answers to delicate and complex geopolitical questions.
 We'll leave these answers to huge male egos like Sting".
 This prompted smiles from the female members of the press who began to scribble with renewed vigor in their notebooks.
 After the tour the band gifted their Ukrainian and Russian hosts with a DAT tape of an album's worth of their music to be distributed throughout the USSR copyright free.